 "Once I got my arms around it and understood its capabilities, I was hooked," Cook says.
 There was a learning curve involved and hurdles to be cleared, he concedes, but now, "I think it's the coolest concrete out there.
 It's really the only way to go when it comes to precast."

-For the past 30 years, GFRC has primarily been used to architectural precast cladding panels.
+For the past 30 years, GFRC has primarily been used to make architectural precast cladding panels.
 But it's also used in myriad ornamental treatments, such as domes, statues, columns, crowns and fireplace surrounds.
 Contractors also have been using the super-strong mix for many years to create artificial rocks, water features and cliffs.

 Within the last two years, GFRC use has also become a hot trend with concrete countertops, says Tom Fischer, owner of Fishstone, Concrete Countertop Supply, in Huntley, Ill.
 "Anything you can make out of concrete, you can make out of GFRC.
 Its main advantages are that it's lighter, faster and stronger (than traditional precast).
 Where wet-cast concrete needs a seven-day wet cure, with GFRC you can demold it after only 24 hours of casting."